clear search

 • Tim passes the peanut oral food challenge without any symptoms.

-• Tim with his mother are seen by his healthcare provider one year later.
+• Tim, with his mother, is seen by his healthcare provider one year later.
 Tim has had no further issues and is doing well.

-The people, places, and events depicted in these case studies and photographs do not represent actual patients, nor are they affiliated in any way with Thermo Fisher Scientific.
+The people, places and events depicted in these case studies and photographs do not represent actual patients, nor are they affiliated with Thermo Fisher Scientific.

 References